majramo/tang/README.txt

 The verification could be done during test run with WebDriver or could be called from external application like SoapUI by calling the jar file.

-Todo: Remove dependency to SqlJdbc
-In order to build the project you need to install a jar files which maven can't find on Internet:
-Find sqljdbc4.jar in internet and download localy and run: mvn install:install-file -Dfile=sqljdbc4.jar -DgroupId=com.microsoft.sqlserver -DartifactId=sqljdbc4 -Dversion=3.0 -Dpackaging=jar

 Build
 mvn clean install